GoogleCloudPlatform/ramble/lib/ramble/docs/dev_guides/package_manager_dev_guide.rst

 ^^^^^^^^

 A builtin is a specific command that is injected within an experiment.
-Builtins can have dependencies, and and be injected either at the beginning or end of the experiments.
+Builtins can have dependencies, and can be injected either at the beginning or end of the experiments.
 Builtins are written as class methods that return a list of strings which are explicit commands to add into an experiment.
 The ``register_builtin`` directive can be used to add a builtin into an experiment.